scottsanders/share.js/README.md

 `data-popup`
 :	The sharing screen shows in a popup window rather than redirecting, defaults to `true`

+`data-count`
+:	Determines whether or not to show the share count on this specific share link, defaults to `true`

 ### Options
 This plugin supports the following options:
 ```javascript